ihabaec/guardianbot/README.md

 This project is publicly available and free to use for CTF events and educational purposes.
 Feel free to modify and adapt it for your own CTF competitions!

-If you use this bot or draw inspiration from it for your CTF events, I'd appreciate a small acknowledgment like "Inspired by [your GitHub username]" in your project documentation.
+If you use this bot or draw inspiration from it for your CTF events, I'd appreciate a small acknowledgment like "Inspired by ihabaec" in your project documentation.

 ## Contributing